-1.1 BELIEFS REGARDING ALLAH 1.1a Tawhid - Allah's Oneness and Disconnection from Creatures (tanzih) These obligatory tenets include believing in the heart and expressing with the tongue that Allah is One God and that there is no god other than Him, nor is there any like Him, nor any equal to Him.
-[Belief is expressed on the tongue and confirmed by sincerity in the heart and action by the limbs.
+1.1 Beliefs regarding Allah azza wa jall 1.1a Tauhid -His Oneness and Disconnection from creatures (tanzih) These obligatory tenets include believing in the heart and expressing with the tongue that Allah azza wa jall is One God with no god other than Him, nor any likeness to Him, nor any equal to Him.

+Belief is expressed on the tongue and confirmed by sincerity in the heart and action with the limbs.
 Thus it is composed of all three aspects.
-Nonetheless, simple belief in the Oneness of Allah will save a person from being in the Fire for all eternity.
-The belief that Allah is One is the fundamental basis of Islam, and when Divine Unity is expressed, the name "Allah" must be used.
-It is not permissible to say, "There is no god but the Almighty" or use any other names except Allah for the shahada.
-Nothing at all resembles Him or is equal to Him.]
-[Al-Kalbi mentions that the clear evidence for this is found in four ayats: "If there had been any gods except Allah in heaven or earth, they would both be ruined" (21:22); "Say: 'If there had been other gods together with Him as you say, they would have sought a way to the Master of the Throne'" (17:42); "Allah has no son and there is no other god accompanying Him, for then each god would have gone off with what he created and one of them would have been exalted above the other" (23:91); and "But they have adopted gods apart from Him which do not create anything.
+Nonetheless, simple belief in the Oneness of Allah azza wa jall will save a person from being in the Fire for all eternity.
+The belief that Allah azza wa jall is One is the fundamental basis of Islam, and when Divine Unity is expressed, the name "Allah" must be used.
+It is not permissible to say, "There is no god but the Almighty" or use any other names except Allah.
+Nothing at all resembles Him or is equal to Him.
+Al-Kalbi (rahmatullahi alaihi) mentions that the clear evidence for this is found in four ayats: "If there had been any gods except Allah in heaven or earth, they would both be ruined" (Holy Qur'an 21:22); "Say: 'If there had been other gods together with Him as you say, they would have sought a way to the Master of the Throne'" (Holy Qur'an 17:42); "Allah has no son and there is no other god accompanying Him, for then each god would have gone off with what he created and one of them would have been exalted above the other" (Holy Qur'an 23:91); and "But they have adopted gods apart from Him which do not create anything.
 They are themselves created."
-(25:3) 1.1b.
-Lack of Associates He has had no child.
+(Holy Qur'an 25:3) 1.1b Lack of Associates He has had no child.
 He had no father.
 He has no wife.
 He has no partner.

-[See Qur'an 112: "Say: He is Allah, One with no other, Allah the Everlasting Sustainer of all.
-He has not given birth and was not born and there is no one equal to Him," and "And say: 'Praise be to Allah Who has had no son and Who has no partner in His Kingdom and Who needs no one to protect Him from abasement.'"
-(17:111) He is totally unique.
-If he were to have a wife or partner, that would imply need, and He is absolutely beyond need.]
-1.1c.
-Lack of Temporality There is no beginning to His firstness nor any end to His lastness.
+See the Holy Qur'an 112: "Say: He is Allah, One with no other, Allah the Everlasting Sustainer of all.
+He has not given birth and was not born and there is no one is equal to Him," and "And say: 'Praise be to Allah Who has had no son and Who has no partner in His Kingdom and Who needs no one to protect Him from abasement."
+(Holy Qur'an 17:111) He is totally unique.
+If he were to have a wife or partner, that would imply need, and He is absolutely beyond need.
+1.1c Lack of Temporality There is no beginning to His firstness nor any end to His lastness.